corndeladmin/tech-docs/src/js/variables.md

 :::

-Because the program executes one line at a time, from top to bottom, if we reverse the order of the lines, we get an error:
+The order of the lines matters.

 ::: code-group